zonca/italianschoolsd-website/site/content/enroll.md

 check [the dedicated page for details on payment methods, cancellation policy, the 8-payments option and sibling discount](/tuition-payment)

+The pre-enrollment form is the same for TK-6th grade students and for certified classes.

 <div class="tc">
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSd4sac0Y2wdTd9gm2AF1Y9uuVPPyJzHfHEphJPA1iYPkrP43g/viewform?usp=sf_link" class="btn raise">Fill the pre-enrollment form</a>
 </div>